Syamsyuriani/Chronic-Kidney-Disease-detection-with-MLP/README.md

 ```

 ## Model Evaluation
-The next step is evaluate the model that has been buit.
+The last step is to evaluate the model that has been buit.
 We We focus on three evaluation criteria: accuracy, precision, and recall.

 ```python
 y_pred = grid_result.predict(X_test)